petrizhang/crisp/README.md

 Yes, C++ templates are powerful enough to build arbitrarily complex programs.
 But the tedious syntax and obscure semantic of C++ prevent people to do such thing.

-Now, Crisp brings a **convenient, flexible and elegant** way for people to play with C++ templates and build compile-time programs.
+Now, Crisp brings a **convenient, flexible and elegant** way for users to play with C++ templates and build compile-time programs.

 In short, Crisp is a Lisp-like and Turing-complete DSL built upon C++ templates.